Shawnigan Lake School: Fine Arts

-Students are required to try a variety of fine arts, selecting from a list of 32 options.
-Notable programs include recording arts, robotics, musicals, model UN, astronomy, woodworking, search and rescue, and various bands and music groups.
-The theatre program includes at least one large-scale production each year, which is usually performed in the Royal Theatre in Victoria.
+Students are required to try a variety of fine arts and activities, known as the 360 program, selecting from a list of 30 or more options.

+Notable programs include recording arts, robotics, musicals, Model United Nations, astronomy, woodworking, search and rescue, and various bands and music groups.
+The theatre program includes at least one large-scale production each year, which is usually performed at the McPherson Playhouse in Victoria.

 Athletics

-Shawnigan has partnerships with Rugby Canada and Rowing Canada, with both teams using the school's training facilities on a regular basis.
+Shawnigan has official partnerships with Rugby Canada and Rowing Canada, with both national teams using the school's training facilities on a regular basis.
+The school also has a partnership with Thunder Indigenous Rugby.
 In 2014, Shawnigan joined the Canadian Sport School Hockey League.

-Sports offered at the school include rowing, rugby, hockey, squash, tennis, basketball, soccer, golf, volleyball, field hockey, and cross country.
+Sports offered at the school include rowing, rugby, ice hockey, squash, tennis, badminton, basketball, soccer, golf, volleyball, field hockey, and cross country.

 Shawnigan's sports rivalries include those with Brentwood College School, St. George's School, and St. Michaels University School.

-From 2009 to 2013, Shawnigan's Boys First XV Rugby Team won an unprecedented five provincial championships in a row.